 Return of Passport:

 The Consular Section will send your newly issued and previous passports through FedEx to the address specified in Section 8 of the passport application.
 If you do not want to receive your passport at this address, please include a completed FedEx waybill form with an alternative return address.
 You will be required to pay Bs.70.00 (Seventy Bolivianos) to FedEx upon delivery of your documents.
-The turnaround time to receive a full validity passport by FedEx is approximately four to six weeks.
+The turnaround time to receive a full validity passport by FedEx is approximately two to four weeks.